 It has been a difficult year for Australian investors.
 The Aussie dollar continues to fall, the housing bubble seems to be on the verge of bursting and the share market has experienced its worst quarter in four years.
 As the investment landscape looks increasingly rocky, high-interest savings accounts offer a simple, convenient and stable solution for Australians looking to build their financial future.

-The earning potential of a high-interest savings account can rival that of shares, and it's easier and quicker to set up than entering the housing market.
-Check out this guide to find out which HISA is best for you.
+The earning potential of a high-interest savings account or a term deposit can rival that of shares, and it's easier and quicker to set up than entering the housing market.
+Check out this guide to find out which HISA or term deposit is best for you.

 Share market underperformance